Langtang Gosainkunda Pass Trek is an amazing and short trek. It is in the relatively quiet area of the Langtang region.

 The attracting part of Langtang Gosaikunda pass trek is an extensive view of snow-capped mountains, glacier and wildlife animals.
 The seasonal blooming floras, rhododendrons, alpine forest, and bamboo forest are seen on the way.
 This makes the trekking trail more beautiful and impressive.
 You may see the red panda and other different colorful birds along the way.

-Langtang-Gosainkunda Pass Trek is a classic trekking route in Langtang region.
-This region is the habitat of many wildlife.
-The wildlife available in this area is the Himalayan black bear, the mountain goat-like Himalayan Tahr, rhesus monkey, and red pandas.
-Gosaikunda is really a remarkable place for local tourist as well.
+This classic trekking route in Langtang region is the habitat of many wildlife.
+The wildlife mainly inhabited in this area are a Himalayan black bear, the mountain goat-like Himalayan Tahr, rhesus monkey, and red pandas.
+Gosaikunda is really a remarkable place not only for foreigners but also for local people.
 Some physical fitness and adjustment are highly required for the trekking.

 Highlights of Gosaikunda Pass Trek

 - It is a unique, silent, crowd-free and highly recommended trek.

 - Trek offers to examine the stunning, Himalayas Views beautiful holy lakes of Gosaikunda.